hasura/graphql-engine/manual/hasuractl.rst

 ``hasuractl`` is the command line tool for the Hasura platform.

-Starting v0.15, ``hasuractl`` is the primary mode of managing Hasura projects and Hasura clusters.
+Starting v0.15, it is the primary mode of managing Hasura projects and Hasura clusters.

 .. _hasuractl-installation